bfrymire/burning-knight-cheat-sheet/README.md

 ## Attributions

-- Thanks for making the item's images and data available on [BkWikiData](https://github.com/RexcellentGames/BkWikiData)
+- Thanks for making the items' images and data available on [BkWikiData](https://github.com/RexcellentGames/BkWikiData)
 - Thanks to Taake's work on their [Burning Knight - Master Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2138181453) helped with understanding the items
 - Thanks to [Isaac Cheat Sheet - Platinum God](https://platinumgod.co.uk/) for inspiring the project